AlexKman/ReactRouter/README.md

 ### `To run this project`

-1. Install the relevant node packages within the root file with npm install
+1. You must have node installed on your machine.
+Install the relevant node packages within the root file with npm install
-2. Run npm start within the root folder
+2. Run npm start within the root of the solution
 3. Run npm start within the /api folder
 4. View the project running on [http://localhost:3000/]